we offer a personalised CPD experience

 RVN, Cert VNECC, MSc, BSc(Hons)

 Andy graduated with a BSc(Hons) in equine science in 2006 and went on to complete an MSc in equine science at the University of Edinburgh in 2007.
 During this time studying at Edinburgh Vet School R(D)SVS he realised that he really wanted to pursue a career in the veterinary sector and started his Veterinary Nurse training with the University of Edinburgh in 2012.
 Andy is interested in emergency and critical care and completed his Cert VNECC in 2019.
-Andy is currently working at the R(D)SVS Teaching Hospital in Edinburgh.
+Andy is currently the Head Nurse and Practice Director of a busy referral practice in Glasgow.
 Prior to his time working in the veterinary sector, Andy gained experience working in a variety of roles within the banking sector (HR, Strategy, change optimisation and project management).

 “I am excited about what vtx can bring to the veterinary profession.
 I feel that we have a great mix of veterinary and non-veterinary experience to be able to cater for all levels of colleagues that work in veterinary practice. vtx are really coming at CPD for the veterinary profession from a wholly holistic viewpoint.”